hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial.md

 Refer to @ref glossary for a list of terms that will be mentioned throughout this tutorial.

-This guide is intended to be a beginers guide for people who are looking to get a backend with a single test implemented quickly.
+This guide is intended to be a beginner's guide for people who are looking to get a backend with a single test implemented quickly.
 It is based on using the `api_bridge_example_backend` as a starting point for a new backend implementation which uses the C++ wrapper.

 For the purposes of this guide, we will be creating a very basic backend implementing a benchmark for the **vector element-wise addition** workload, under the **offline** category, with **first operand in plain text and second encrypted**.